 That recipe gives options to make it vegan but none to make it gluten-free so I thought, hmm…I’m up for this challenge!

 And I tore that challenge up, if I must say.

-I added my own unique spin by making them gluten-free, changing the ingredient ratios to make it work as a gluten-free recipe, and adding nutmeg.
+I added my own unique spin by making my doughnut muffins gluten-free, changing the ingredient ratios to make it work as a gluten-free recipe, and adding nutmeg.

 They don’t last long here when I make them.
 I’m pretty sure the same will happen when you make them.

 If you like this doughnut muffins recipe, pin it on Pinterest and then check out these other treats you may also like!

 - Mini Chocolate Chip Muffins

 - Pumpkin Spice Mini Muffins

 - Baked Chocolate Doughnuts

 And if you make them, share a pic with me on Instagram!
 I’m @delightfuladventures over there and my hashtag is #delightfuladventures.
 Looking forward to seeing your remake!